How To Use Your BMR To Calculate a Caloric Deficit for Ideal Fat Loss

 When you stop eating, your body says to itself, “Oh, shit!
 I better save my energy in case he doesn’t find more food!
 Wait, why is it taking him so long to find food?
 What is the f’ckin’ problem?”

 The last thing you want to do when you are trying to lose weight is to slow down your metabolism.
 Duh.
 That’s the problem with crash diets: the yo-yo phenomenon.
-You stop eating, and you lose a few pounds—much of it water—but your body thinks something is wrong and slows your metabolism in an effort to protect you from starving to death.
+You stop eating, you lose a few pounds—much of it water—but your body thinks something is wrong and slows your metabolism in an effort to protect you from starving to death.
 As you start to eat at normal levels again, your body directs calories toward fat storage for the next time you starve it… and then the pounds come back.
 For this reason…

 No matter your goal, you must ALWAYS eat at or above your BMR.

 You never want your total caloric intake to be less than your BMR.
 If your BMR is 1500 calories, you should never eat less than 1500 calories in a day.
 If you do—regardless of how much fat you have to lose—you encourage adaptive thermogenesis.
-This is especially important if you are fighting to lose that last 10 lbs of fat.
+This is especially important if you are fighting to lose that last 10lbs of fat.
 SO DON’T DO IT!

 This includes Cardio, too!